Security Checklist/Hosting and Server Setup

 See also .htaccess examples

 - Block typical exploit attempts with local Apache .htaccess files.
 This option is not enabled on all servers.
 Check with your host if you run into problems.
-Using .htaccess, you can password protect sensitive directories, such as administrator, restrict access to sensitive directories by IP Address, and depending on your server's configuration, you may be able to increase security by switching from PHP4 to PHP5.
+Using .htaccess, you can password protect sensitive directories, such as administrator, restrict access to sensitive directories by IP Address, and depending on your server's configuration, you may be able to increase security by switching to PHP7.

 - Consider following the "Least Privilege" principle for running PHP using tools such as PHPsuExec, php_suexec or suPHP.
 (Note: These are advanced methods that require agreement and coordination with your hosting provider.
 Such options are enabled or disabled on a server-wide basis and are not individually adjustable on shared servers.)